vtrifunovic/TheGuardian/README.md

     <img src="/screenshots/Screenshot_20220524-144843_SDCPR.jpg" width="300px"</img>
 </div>

-When training mode is pressed the screen on the right is shown.
+When training mode is pressed the screen on the left is shown.
 If "how to use app" is selected, screen on the right is shown.

 <div align="left">
     <img src="/screenshots/Screenshot_20220524-144857_SDCPR.jpg" width="300px"</img>